Special thanks to Anthony DiStefano, MAAF Museum Volunteer, for your valuable and informative research on our fallen pilots.

 On October 19, 1942, he enlisted in the Army Air Corps and reported for active duty on February 1, 1943.
 He attended training at Technical School Special Training Unit in Miami Beach, Florida, and Tennessee Polytechnic Institute Training Center in Cookville, Tennessee, where he was classified for pilot training.

 His cadet training was in the Army Air Corps Southeast Training Command; preflight was at Maxwell Field in Montgomery, Alabama.
 He soloed in primary training at Decatur, Alabama.
 Basic training was at Courtland Army Airfield in Courtland, Alabama, where he was introduced to formation and night flying.
 Advanced training took place at Craig Field in Selma, Alabama.
-He graduated in Class 44-A on February 8, 1944, receiving his wings and commission as a 2nd Lieutenant at the age of 20.
+He graduated in Class 44-A on February 8, 1944, receiving his silver wings and commission as a Second Lieutenant at the age of 20.
 Following graduation, he traveled home for his first leave.

 Despite recommendations for combat training, 2nd Lt.
 Easterwood was selected as an instructor pilot and transferred to the Central Instructors School at Randolph Field, Texas.
 Completing Instructor School, he returned to Courtland as an instructor before being accepted for combat training.
 Training in P-40s took him back to Craig Field, and gunnery at Eglin Field, Florida.
 He was then assigned to the Pilot Replacement Pool at Richmond Army Air Base, Virginia.
 Then he was transferred to Camp Springs Army Air Base in Washington, D.C. to fly the A-24 Dive Bomber and the P-47 Thunderbolt.
 From Camp Springs he reported to the Millville Army Air Field, Millville, New Jersey, to the 536th Fighter Squadron in early September 1944 for Advance Gunnery Training in the P-47.

 AJ was remembered by his family and friends for his excellent scholastic work, how positive he was about life when just talking to him, and what a good influence he had on others.
 A close friend said AJ would make the best of any situation and would always come up with a grin.
 Forty years after his death, he was still missed by his family who continued to maintain a vacant chair in his memory.
 A memory of how much he loved his family, home and country.

 Second Lieutenant Earle Hepburn, Jr.